qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 If you want to snap the elements while moving them in the canvas you can choose :menuselection:`View --> Enable Snapping`.

-Models can also be validated by using the |validateModel|:sup:`Validate Model` action located in the :menuselection:`Model --> Validate Model` menu.
+Models can also be validated by using the |success|:guilabel:`Validate Model` action located in the :menuselection:`Model -->` menu.

 The :menuselection:`Edit` menu contains some very useful options to interact with your model elements: